OpenPA.net

 audio

-The HP 9000 725 PA-RISC workstations from 1992 were the smaller replacements for the HP 9000 750 servers while still offering the same amount of I/O options.
-The technical design is based on their 715 workstations counterparts in a slighty smaller desktop case, in dimensions very popular in the early 1990s.
+HP 9000 725 PA-RISC workstations were desktop-sized Unix computers, released in 1992.
+They were a smaller option to the large and expensive HP 9000 750 computers while still offering the same amount of I/O options.
+System design is based on 715 workstations in a slighty smaller desktop case with dimensions very popular in the early 1990s.

 System architecture